Market Analysts see Viatris Inc. [VTRS] gaining to $16. Time to buy?

-Viatris Inc. [NASDAQ: VTRS] traded at a high on 08/23/21, posting a 0.48 gain after which it closed the day’ session at $14.76.
+Viatris Inc. [NASDAQ: VTRS] price surged by 0.56 percent to reach at $0.08.
 The company report on August 9, 2021 that Viatris Reports Strong Second Quarter Results.

 Board of Directors Declares Quarterly Dividend of Eleven Cents ($0.11) per Share.